Aiman730/MindEase-FYP/README.md

 👉 Overview

 MindEase is an innovative wearable device and mobile application designed to monitor and manage stress in children with Autism Spectrum Disorder (ASD).
 The device includes a real-time stress-detection sensor that sends immediate alerts to the mobile app via Wi-Fi.
-When stress is detected, caregivers receive instant notifications and can play soothing interventions such as soft music or Surah recitations to help calm the child.
-This solution empowers caregivers to respond quickly during high-stress moments.
-Developed as the first affordable system of its kind in Pakistan, MindEase fills a critical gap in accessible care tools for autistic children.
+When stress hits, a child with this disorder may become hyperactive or lose control.
+This solution helps caregivers respond quickly by playing soothing interventions such as soft music or Surah recitations to calm the child.
+Caregivers receive instant notifications, allowing timely action during high-stress situations.
+Developed as the first affordable system of its kind in Pakistan, MindEase addresses the urgent need for accessible and effective care tools for autistic children.

 👉 Features